Canon 1D C vs 1DX Mark II

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

-Concerning battery life, the 1DC gets 1120 shots out of its LP-E4N battery, while the 1DX Mark II can take 1210 images on a single charge of its LP-E19 power pack.
+Concerning battery life, the 1DC gets 1120 shots out of its Canon LP-E4N battery, while the 1DX Mark II can take 1210 images on a single charge of its Canon LP-E19 power pack.
 As can be seen in the images above, both cameras have a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
-Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.
+In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 Camera Model |